Joseph Rea Reed: Congressional career

+Post-Congressional career

 In June 1891, he was named by President Benjamin Harrison as the chief justice of the new United States Court of Private Land Claims, a court created to decide land claims guaranteed by the Treaty of Guadalupe Hidalgo, in the territories of New Mexico, Arizona, and Utah, and in the states of Nevada, Colorado, and Wyoming.
 He served on that court from 1891 to 1904.

 He then resumed the practice of law in Council Bluffs, where he died on April 2, 1925.
 He was interred in Walnut Hill Cemetery.